-Industrial plants are becoming more and more automated because of the need for efficiency, safety, and cost-effectiveness.
+Industrial plants are becoming increasingly automated because of the need for efficiency, safety, and cost-effectiveness.
 Artificial Intelligence (AI) plays a significant role in this automation process.
-AI comes in many forms, including stand-alone control panels or systems that can monitor or control a single device or an entire process plant and all surrounding parameters.
-The use of AI in industrial plants has many benefits.
+AI has many forms, including stand-alone control panels or systems that can monitor or control a single device, an entire process plant, and all surrounding parameters.

 AI can improve the safety of the plant for its workers.
 It can also help save money by optimizing resources and reducing energy consumption.
-As a result, AI has become increasingly integrated into our day-to-day lives as technology has advanced.
+As a result, AI has become increasingly integrated into our day-to-day lives as technology advances.
 As AI expands, our world moves faster and faster into the technology era.

-By using AI in these types of operations:
+Using AI in these types of operations:

 Reduction of waste and costs.

-Reduction of waste and improves traceability.
+Reduction of waste and improved traceability.

 Improves efficiency and reduces energy consumption for production.